apivideo/watchLivestream/README.md

 An API call is made to see if the stream "is broadcasting"  If true: the video is shown.
 If false - the thumbnail appears.

 A second API call is made to the VOD endpoint to see if there are any saved videos.
 If there are videos: the first 5 are displayed.
-NB:  Ifthere are >20 - they are all deleted.
+NB:  If there are >20 - they are all deleted.
 I do this mostly to keep my demo accout from accumulating too many live stream video recordings.